• Proposed

 Population and Trends

+This is a widespread and common species, and as such the population size is in at least the tens of thousands of mature individuals.
 In some European countries, e.g. the Netherlands, historical data shows a decline related to nitrogen deposition.
-While this might be abating in areas that deposition levels are reducing, nonetheless there are substantial localities where deposition levels remain high.
-Hence, we consider this to be, though tentative, a deteriorating species.
-Arnolds and Veerkamp (2008) and Wim A. Ozinga, personal experience.
+While this might be abating in areas in which deposition levels are reducing, nonetheless there are substantial localities where deposition levels remain high (Arnolds and Veerkamp 2008, W. Ozinga pers. comm.
+2017).
+Hence, though tentative, we consider this to be a declining species.
+The overall global trend, though, is not expected to meet the thresholds for consideration as threatened globally.

 Population Trend: Decreasing